"We need much less than we think." — Maya Angelou

 - Kids ages 7+ (but tips can be tweaked for younger helpers)

-- Anyone who wants to move forward towards an UnBusy Life
+- Anyone who wants to move forward toward an UnBusy Life

 Does this sound like you?
 Then, join our community!
 It’s going to be a blast.

-Don’t worry; no one is going to ask you to donate half of your processions.
+Don’t worry; no one will ask you to donate half of your processions.
 (Well, my husband might encourage it.)

-What People Are Saying About The 100 Things Weekend Challenge
+What People Are Saying About This Minimalism Challenge

-Here’s what people inside the Becoming UnBusy community are saying about the 100 Things Challenge…
+Here's what people inside the Becoming UnBusy community are saying about the 100 Things Decluttering Challenge...

 De-crapify is a wonderful feeling. — Bek

-It felt so great to donate things today, knowing that someone would truly appreciate them. — Nicole
+It felt so great to donate things today, knowing someone would truly appreciate them. — Nicole

 All the kids were pumped.
 I hope more challenges are coming.
 We went way over! — Kris